 Action Description IGNORE Ignores the error.
-UNKNOWN Marks the resource state as UNKNOWN and sends a notification if Notifier resource is configured.
+UNKNOWN Marks the resource state as UNKNOWN and sends a notification if the Notifier resource is configured.
 For more information about VCS notification, refer to the Cluster Server Administrator's Guide .
 This action is typically associated with configuration errors.
 WARN Marks the resource state as ONLINE and sends a notification if the Notifier resource is configured.
 This action is typically associated with low-severity errors.
-FAILOVER (Default) Marks the resource state as OFFLINE.
-This faults the service group, which fails over to the next available system.
+FATLOVER Marks the resource state as OFFLINE.
+This faults the service group.
+(Default) which fails over to the next available system.
 This action is the agent's default behavior.
 If the DB2 error code that the agent encounters does not exist in the db2error.dat file, then the agent assumes this default behavior.
-NOFAILOVER Freezes the service group temporarily and marks the resource state as OFFLINE.
-The agent also sends a notification if the Notifier resource is configured.
-This action is typically associated with the errors that are not system-specific.
-For example a failover to another node does not help a corrupt database, .